 We encourage you to review our line-up at our JFEC International Film Festival dedicated web site; watch the trailers and read the reviews.
-Then, come out to the film openings during the month of March and see if you feel the critics got it right with the films!
+Then, come out to the film openings during the month of May and see if you feel the critics got it right with the films!

 Please continue to check back often as updates will be made here.
 Please don't hesitate to call on us should you have any questions and we can't wait to see you in March at the movies!

 Arlene Dressler & Fay Clymer, Film Festival Co-Chairs